run-x/opta-docs/content/en/Getting started/gcp.md

 opta apply -c staging.yml
 ```

+For the first run, this step takes approximately 15 min.
-This step will create an GKE cluster for you and set up networking and various other infrastructure pieces.
+It will create an GKE cluster and set up the networking and various other infrastructure pieces.
+For more information about what is created, see [GCP Architecture](/architecture/gcp/).

 ## Service creation

-In this step we will create a service - which is basically a docker container and associated database.
+In this step we will create a service - which is basically a docker container.
 In this example we are using the popular [httbin](https://httpbin.org/) container as our application.